Interview with author Inga R. Harrison

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘Beasts Of The Night’?
+What were the key challenges you faced while writing ‘Thoughts From Mars: Down To Earth’ book?

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘Beasts Of The Night’?
+How long did it take you to write ‘Thoughts From Mars: Down To Earth’ book?

 Q7.
-On what platforms can readers find ‘Beasts Of The Night’ to buy?
+On what all platforms readers can find ‘Thoughts From Mars: Down To Earth’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Beasts Of The Night’?
+Tell us about the process of coming up with the book cover and the title ‘Thoughts From Mars: Down To Earth’?

 Q10.
 Are there any secrets from the book (that aren’t in the blurb), you can share with your readers?